fr0xk/Scripts/Markdown/valuation_ratio.md

 The other sectors have EV/Revenue ratios ranging from **1.5x** to **3x**, which are close to the average and median values.

-## Relationship between profit margins and valuation multiple
+## Relationship between profit margins,. growth rate and valuation multiple

 We investigate the relationship between the expected return of a firm and its enterprise value to revenue ratio (EV/R) over a 10-year horizon.
 We use the median profit margin data provided by the user for different EV/R ranges as follows: 3% or less for EV/R below 1, 5% or less for EV/R between 1 and 2, 6% for EV/R between 2 and 3, 9% for EV/R between 3 and 5, 12% for EV/R between 5 and 10, and 17% for EV/R between 10 and 30.
 We assume that the firm has a constant EV/R, a constant sales growth rate, and a constant profit margin within each range.
 We also assume that the firm pays no dividends and reinvests all its earnings.
 Under these assumptions, we derive the following formula for the expected return of the firm: